Building a Full CRUD Application#

 index(_Req) ->

-{ok, Notes} = my_first_nova_note_repo:all(),
+{ok, Notes} = my_first_nova_repo:all(kura_query:from(note)),

 {json, #{notes => Notes}}.